-Below we state two main results of ours, which are basically analogous to the corresponding ones in Watanabe [3].
+Below we state two main results of ours, which are basically analogous to the corresponding ones in Watanabe [2].
 However, there are some differences.
 First, the exponents on the shoulder of t are not (a constant multiple of) natural numbers.
 Second, cancellation of "odd terms" as in p.
 20 and p.
-34, [3] does not happen in general in our case.
-(If the drift term in Young ODE (1) is zero, then this kind of cancellation takes place as in [1, 2]).
+34, [2] does not happen in general in our case.
+(If the drift term in RDE (1) is zero or if H = 1/2, then this kind of cancellation takes place).